Impact on Business (GRI3-3)

 • Development of community well-being, focusing on the elderly and disabled, to create an equitable and inclusive society

-CKPower remains committed to developing projects that support United Nations Sustainable Development Goals (UN SDGs) and create tangible results to ensure communities can achieve stable growth alongside the Company.
+CKPower remains committed to developing projects that support the UN SDGs and create tangible results to ensure communities can achieve stable growth alongside the Company.

 4. Support for improved quality of life in communities